MooersLab/writingContract/README.md

 Finding another like-minded person to serve as a writing partner (called the *Mentor* in the contract) is not easy.
 I met my partner in a subscription-based academic writing club.
-I used these contracts as a substitute for my daily participation in the writing club and was able to terminate my subscription.
+I used the writing contracts as a substitute for my daily participation in the writing club and was able to terminate my subscription.
 I would consider making the contracts again if I found the right partner.

 These contracts helped me finish more writing projects and practice the habits listed in the contract during writing sessions.
+The last year of the contracts (2021), I published 11 papers (5 senior author papers).
-I continue to practice these habits during my writing sessions.
+I continue to practice the habits listed in the contract during my writing sessions.
-I decided to share the contract on GitHub to benefit others.
+I decided to share the contract on GitHub to help others with the development of their daily writing habit.

+## Zettelkastens

+The contract template mentions [zettelkastens](https://zettelkasten.de/posts/overview/) (slip-boxes).
+These are knowledge bases.
+The paper version is akin to a card catalog of your knowledge.
+Many electronic versions have been implemented.
+Their graphical views of your knowledge web resembles an extended mindmap.

+I think [Obsidian](https://help.obsidian.md/Obsidian/Index) is the best option (i.e., intuitive to use, free, data stored locally).
+Emacs users will probably want to be [org-roam](https://www.orgroam.com/) because it is easier to capture entries on the fly than having to leave Emacs to use another application.
+You can alway migrate your org-roam notes to Obsidian if org-roam get too hard to manage.

-## WRITER CONTRACT Number 24
+## The unmodified WRITER CONTRACT Number 24

 This agreement starts August 1, 2021 (the “effective date”) and will end on October 1, 2021.
 The agreement is between ZZZZZZ ZZZZZZZ (Contractor) and XXXXX XXXXXXX (Mentor).
 The Contractor must do A-C each weekday while meeting conditions D-G. The goal is to make steady progress on two writing projects a day.
 This is hard, especially during a pandemic while serving as a core lab director, teaching, serving on a NIH study section, and serving on several internal and external committees.